developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 After deploying the installation and server connectivity profiles, reboot the device.
 Once the app is started on Android Oreo or higher devices, a Device Tracker notification message is displayed in the device notification drawer.
 This notification cannot be dismissed, indicating that Device Tracker is running in the background.
 <br>

-### Secondary BLE Profile
+#### Secondary BLE Profile

-Create a StageNow profile to enable the secondary BLE beacon, if supported by the device, so the device can be located when powered off.
+For devices with secondary BLE beaconing capability, Device Tracker can locate the device if it loses power due to critically low battery or when manually powered off.
+Locationing is based on signals transmitted from the secondary BLE beacon.
+Create a StageNow profile to enable the secondary BLE feature.

 <p>To create the BLE profile (must fulfill the prerequisites to create StageNow profiles):</p>